-SA Objective Initial Score Supporting Information Residual Score Timing Uncertainty HSA1.23 - relation to existing levels.
+SA SA Objective Supporting Information Uncertainty HSA1.23 relation to existing levels.
 This would primarily be due to the private travel and energy consumption associated with residents.
 Policies CS5, CS6 and CS10 would help to mitigate this to some extent, although a minor net increase is unlikely to be entirely avoided.
 Given the scale of development proposed at H1, a negligible score is considered to be appropriate.
-HSA1.23 - Relevant C S Policies CS5: Connectivity; CS6: Green Infrastructure; CS10: Sustainable Design and Low Carbon Energy DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments, DM36: Controlling Pol lution and Relevant D M Policies Contamination iution and HSA1.9 O Key Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in energy consumption at each site in relation to existing levels.
-This would primarily be due to the energy consumption associated with HSA1.9 O 19 Energy HSA1.23 reasons: residents.
+HSA1.23 - Relevant C S Policies CS5: Connectivity; CS6: Green Infrastructure; CS10: Sustainable Design and Low Carbon Energy DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments, DM36: Controlling Pol lution and Relevant D M Policies Contamination iution and 19 Energy HSA1.9 O Key Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in energy consumption at each site in relation to existing levels.
+This would primarily be due to the energy consumption associated with HSA1.9 O 19 - 10/1/120 HSA1.23 reasons: residents.
 Policy CS10 would help to mitigate this to some extent, although a minor net increase is unlikely to be entirely avoided.
 Given the scale of development proposed at HSA1.9, a negligible score is considered to be appropriate.
-HSA1.23 LT M Relevant CS Policies CS10: Sustainable Design and Low Carbon Energy Relevant D M Policies Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments HSA1.9 O 9 Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the consumption of natural resources at each site in relation to existing levels.
-This would primarily be due to the lifestyles HSA1.9 O 20 Natural resources HSA1 23 Key reasons: associated with residents.
-The previously developed condition of each site may provide some opportunities for reusing HSA1.23 LT M Relevant C S Policies CS10: Sustainable Design and Low Carbon Energy Relevant D M Policies DM1: Design Requirements for New Build Housing Developments 21 Waste HSA1.9 O Key reasons: Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the amount of waste sent to landfill HSA1.9 O LT М
+HSA1.23 LT M Relevant CS Policies CS10: Sustainable Design and Low Carbon Energy Relevant D M Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments HSA1.9 O Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the consumption of natural resources at each site in relation to existing levels.
+This would primarily be due to the lifestyles HSA1.9 O 20 resources HSA1.23 - Key reasons: associated with residents.
+The previously developed condition of each site may provide some opportunities for reusing resources.
+Additionally, Policy CS10 would help to limit the consumption of resources.
+However, a minor net increase in the consumption and use of natural resources unlikely to be entirely avoidable.
+Given the scale of development proposed at HSA1.9, a negligible score is considered to be appropriate.
+HSA1.23 LT M Relevant C S Policies CS10: Sustainable Design and Low Carbon Energy Relevant DM Policies M Policies DM1: Design Requirements for New Build Housing Developments 21 Waste HSA1.9 O Key reasons: Given the vacant nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in the amount of waste sent to landfill HSA1.9 O LT М